cubiq/ComfyUI_Workflows/README.md

 The workflows are designed for readability; the execution flows from left to right, from top to bottom and you should be able to easily follow the "spaghetti" without moving nodes around.

-This repo isare divided into macro categories, in the root of each directory you'll find the basic json files and an `experiments` directory.
+This repo is divided into macro categories, in the root of each directory you'll find the basic json files and an `experiments` directory.
 The experiments are more advanced examples and tips and tricks that might be useful in day-to-day tasks.

 This documetantion is mostly for beginners to intermediate users.
 Experienced users might find some inspiration in the experiments.
 No matter your skill level, please let me know if you have suggestions, corrections or if you wish to add a new workflow.